 - Don’t work overnight or stay out too late.
 The human body is at its weakest when we exert ourselves whether it’s doing late hours for work or spending way too much time outside.
 So don’t overwork yourself and remember to allow yourself some mental health breaks to keep your sanity, especially during the pandemic.
 Make sure to give your body, mind and soul enough rest.
 We have a long road of health, economic and environmental recovery ahead.
 And you don’t really wanna get climate fatigue among other things, do you?

 - Don’t shave your legs.
 This practice must be a nightmare for some of us who enjoy a clean shaven pair of legs but some say, it is a tradition not to shave our legs during the Hungry Ghost Month.
-But hey, we are in the middle of a pandemic anyways so who’s gonna notice?
 This is a great opportunity to use less razors.
 Moreover, isn’t it about time we switch to reusable razors after this month or better yet, be free and ditch shaving altogether 😉

 - Postpone your travel plans.
 Avoid travelling during this time to prevent any disturbances caused by mischievous spirits.
-You are probably thinking “we’re in a pandemic, we’re not going anywhere anyway”, which is sad but totally true.
-But let’s remember that even after travel restrictions are lifted, it would be good to reduce air travel, especially for short trips locally, because of its high carbon emissions.
+Let’s remember that even after travel restrictions are lifted, it would be good to reduce air travel, especially for short trips locally, because of its high carbon emissions.
 Try travelling by train more or opt for a cuti-cuti Malaysia and explore the wonders we have in our home country.